fossasia/loklak_webclient/README.md

 5. Run `npm install` from the root directory **AND** from `oauth-proxy` subdirectory, **AND** from `iframely`

 ### Add twitter credentials
-Create an twitter application at `https://apps.twitter.com`, remember to set the correct website url & callback url (for localhost, `http://127.0.0.1/` works better), then modify `custom_configFile.json`:
+Create a Twitter application at [https://apps.twitter.com](https://apps.twitter.com), remember to set the correct website url & callback url (for localhost, `http://127.0.0.1/` works better), then modify `custom_configFile.json`:
-1. Set the twitterConsumerKey var in `custom_configFile.json` to set the Consumer Key (API Key) from your Twitter app
+* Set the twitterConsumerKey var in `custom_configFile.json` to set the Consumer Key (API Key) from your Twitter app
-2. Set the twitterConsumerSecret var in `custom_configFile.json` to set the Consumer Secret from your Twitter app
+* Set the twitterConsumerSecret var in `custom_configFile.json` to set the Consumer Secret from your Twitter app

 A twitter app is valid only for a domain (defined when creating the app).
 So the credentails above need to be changed also according to the domain (e.g. you'll need to create 2 twitter apps separately for a clone in localhost and for a clone in a remote server)